 ALFONSO OSSORIO: Yes.
 God being existence.
 And the lettering - you know, there are three stages before you see the lettering.
 They are wooden letters placed face down in reverse and sprayed on a plastic sheet that rejects the composition you see there.
 The wooden letters are then removed, the letters are drawn in, and it’s only the letters that receive the paint because you’ve already sprayed the plastic sheet on which the wooden letters rested.
 Then a further coat is put on and you tie them together and lift the whole thing up and off when it’s dry, reverse it, and it comes out right side.

 FORREST SELVIG: There’s a feeling in the Congregations that I get from going into a baroque church of great color and splendor.

-ALFONSO OSSARIO: Well, there’s no doubt that I have deliberately done that; used colors remote from the palette of everyday life.
+ALFONSO OSSORIO: Well, there’s no doubt that I have deliberately done that; used colors remote from the palette of everyday life.

 FORREST SELVIG: It’s controlled but it’s within this larger hexagonal frame.

 ALFONSO OSSORIO: Yes.
 The whole thing is a series of controls and there’s an inner rectangular free form on it that breaks out of that frame.
 In other words, within the octagon is a lot of freedom.
 Then the other element; the line that goes through the outside of the opposite frame right across.
 In that sense it is a series of framing and breaking out of frame and continuing the growth, the endless series and spiral of discovery, or the endless enlargement of experience.

 FORREST SELVIG: Working into one pattern and breaking the pattern?